sureshbabu-areekara/presto-open-telemetry-impl/RFC-0011-open-telemetry.md

 scheduling. ie. it does not cover most of the internal operations during a query execution(The implementation for methods startBlock and endBlock are based on Map and cannot be used to handle large number of spans as the span name can be same for many.).
 - No additional information is being passed as query attributes or events.
 No suitable methods in SPI to set events and attributes.
 - No correlation between traceId and queryId.
 No suitable methods in SPI to set queryId.
 - Does not identify failed queries.
-No suitable methods in SPI to pass Error/Exception information and deals with failed query spans.
+No suitable methods in SPI to pass Error/Exception information to the failed query spans.
 - No context propagation to track worker nodes.
 No methods in SPI supports this feature.

 ## Proposed implementation